 - Remove from the oven, let cool for 15 minutes and enjoy.

-Storing: Store muffins at room temperature for 2-3 days or within the refrigerator for 5-7 days.
-As they're quite moist, I've found they store better when loosely covered rather than in an airtight container.
+- Store: Store muffins at room temperature loosely covered for 2-3 days or within the refrigerator for 5-7 days.

-- Regular yogurt: You can use plain regular (not Greek) yogurt, however might have to add 1/4 cup extra almond flour since it contains more liquid (whey).
+- Regular yogurt: You can use plain regular (not Greek) yogurt, however might have to add 1/4 cup extra almond flour since it contains more liquid.
 Can also use flavored yogurt.
 The goal is to bring batter to consistency in the photos – thicker than for pancakes.

 - Don’t use dry sweetener: If you use dry sweetener, batter consistency will be offset.